mirage335/kneeboardIndexer/README.md

 Kneeboard group indexing and construction tool for DCS World.
 See "_export" for binary images.

+# OBSOLETE

+No longer maintained or expected to be useful for DCS World, due to improvments in VR software.
+Specifically, Oculus Dash overlays, as well as the general superiority of OpenVR, Vive, Pimax, and similar, render this toolchain unnecessary.

+However, the codebase does remain a good example for a process to convert large PDF files into chapters at intervals of ten PNG files each.

 # Usage

 Use a voice command like "kneeboard 10 forward" to skip kneeboard chapters.